 The structure of the activity in 451 was well focused and there were no weaknesses beyond there being a lot of situations more related to the judicial interpreting field.
 Nonetheless, seeing that some of the same ethical and practical issues arise in that field helped students better understand the importance on focusing on those issues.
 The activity in SPAN 321 was structured to address several aspects of the court room.
 Students wanted more opportunity with her to practice interpreting and would have liked more visual materials to follow along.
-That said, the student response (see attached excel forms) was, by and large, very positive and want her, as well as other interpreters, to present in our courses.
+That said, the student response (see

+California State C H A N N E L Univerattached excel forms) was, by and large, very positive and want her, as well as other interpreters, to present in our courses.
-OVE THIS ACTIVITY FOR NEXT TIME?
-The activity

-her presentations were more specifically tailored to our students and the courses.
-We will also use the feedback from these presentations to prepare her, or other guest speakers, to organize their presentations for our students.

-(5) WHAT DID YOU LEARN FROM THE PROCESS?
-It is a far simpler task to invite a speaker to a class than organizing a large event.
+- (4) HOW WOULD YOU IMPROVE THIS ACTIVITY FOR NEXT TIME?
+The activity accomplished its purpose.
+Because this was the third time Ms. Ehr visited the course, her presentations were more specifically tailored to our students and the courses.
+We will also use the feedback from these presentations to prepare her, or other guest speakers, to organize their presentations for our students. - (5) WHAT DID YOU LEARN FROM THE PROCESS?
+This was my first Zoom event and I am glad to say it went smoothly using the various tools that Zoom offers, mainly the survey tool that kept students very engaged in both courses.
 Ms. Ehr also gave me several ideas as to other points to focus on in each class.
-She also made connections with the students in the class who responded very well to her presentations.
+She also made connections with the students in the class who responded very well to her presentations (see attached feedback stats and excel files with full comments).